What You Need to Start Making Pottery at Home – My Guide for New Potters

 When making pottery at home, it’s important to wear clothing that you don’t mind getting dirty.
 Also, consider wearing an apron or smock to protect your clothes.

-For more detailed information, including specific recommendations and tips, be sure to read the article “What to Wear When Making Pottery.”
-This guide provides advice on suitable attire for different pottery processes, ensuring both comfort and safety while you create.
+For more detailed information, including specific recommendations and tips, read the article “What to Wear When Making Pottery.”
+This guide offers advice on appropriate attire for various pottery processes, ensuring both comfort and safety while you create.

 Clay Storage